 Scoring is best of 2/3 sets.
 The APTA 12-point tie-breaker format will be used when any set reaches 6-all in games.
 (See example below).
 The tournament director may choose to shorten the format at their discretion if there is a time constraint

-Balls and light snacks will be provided.
-Players should bring their own drinks
+Players should bring their own balls.

 Assume the service order was A, C, B, D during the set.
 At 6-all, it's A's turn to serve again.
 1) A serves once from the ad court on the North End.
 Change ends.
 2) C serves twice from North End (deuce court first; ad court second).
 3) B serves twice from South End (deuce court first; ad court second).
 Change ends.
 4) D serves twice from South End (deuce court first; ad court second).
 5) A serves twice from North End (deuce court first; ad court second).
 Change ends and repeat this order until one team reaches 7 points or wins by 2 points after each team reaches 6 points.